It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 Step Six: Remember That Your Time Is Well Invested Too

-Another worry that you might have as a real-estate entrepreneur might is that training a virtual assistant in their business will be so laborious and time consuming that it won’t be worth the trouble.
+Another worry that you might have as an entrepreneur might is that training a virtual assistant in their business will be so laborious and time consuming that it won’t be worth the trouble.
 You might think it would be faster and easier just to do the work yourself.

 That couldn’t be further from the truth.
 Take a look at the longer game.